 Monteverde is one of those climate paradoxes – sweating hot by day and borderline arctic at night.
 Well, arctic if you’re a delicate greenhouse flower like me.
 Not only should you pack a warm layer for Monteverde, I definitely recommend huddling around one of the many restaurant and bar fires at night.

-How to do it: I was lazy and my hotel had a fire and a bar so I hung out there.
+My hotel had a fire and a bar so I hung out there.
 Otherwise, look around town.
 Your ancestral instincts will draw you to the flames.
+(Feeling a bit cold after the mountain air?
+Head to the beach in Santa Teresa.)

 A little hummingbird I saw in the cloud forest.
 Camera trick – set your smartphone video to slo-mo and you’ll capture great video of these rapidly buzzing birds.